Skip to navigation

 The Rule 504 Exemption

-Under Rule 504 of Regulation D, a security offering is exempt from registration with the SEC if the business raises no more than $5,000,000 over any twelve-month period.
+Under Rule 504 of Regulation D, a security offering is exempt from registration with the SEC if the business raises no more than $5,000,000 over any 12-month period.
 The securities offered must be restricted, meaning that the purchasers may not sell them for six months or one year, depending on the circumstances.
 In lieu of registration, this exemption requires the issuer to file a Form D with the SEC.
 Form D lists the names and addresses of the issuer’s promoters, executive officers and directors, but it includes little other information.

 Two Rule 506 Regulation D Exemptions